Palio Expert 2 Table Tennis Bat Review

 Free Case

-Despite how affordably priced the Palio Expert 2 is, it is also accompanied by a free case.
-We recommend using the case to ensure the longevity of the rubber and the paddle, itself.
+Despite how affordably priced this racket is, it is also accompanied by a free Palio bat case.
+We recommend using the case to ensure the longevity of the rubber and the racket itself.
 Like we mentioned before, the rubber is quite tacky, which means even dust tends to stick on the surface.
-This could be harmful to your paddle and a case can help in keeping the dust away.
+This could be harmful to your paddle affecting the quality of speed and spin.
+A case can help in keeping the rubbers clean.

 Handle of the Palio Expert 2